-- Students who engage in academically related activities and do not follow the formal withdrawal procedure will be considered enrolled and will not be considered formally withdrawn until notification is made to the assistant dean for academic advising.
-If notification is not made to the assistant dean for academic advising, the withdrawal date is the midpoint of the semester, unless the College can determine students' last date of engagement in an academically related activity.
+- Students who engage in academically related activities and do not follow the formal withdrawal procedure will be considered enrolled and will not be considered formally withdrawn until notification is made to the director of student success.
+If notification is not made to the director of student success, the withdrawal date is the midpoint of the semester, unless the College can determine students' last date of engagement in an academically related activity.

 - Students who receive Fs in all courses because of failure to complete the semester will be considered withdrawn as of the midpoint of the semester, unless the College can document their participation in an academically related activity after the semester midpoint.